 The Long term evolution (LTE) radio access network is a new physical technology to give user equipment (UE) access to the CORE network.
 The physical method used in LTE is based on OFDMA and SC-FDMA.
 For LTE-Advanced SC-FDMA will change to DFT-S-OFDM in UL.
 LTE allows to work on the air interface with flexible bandwidth (1.4 – 20 MHz).
 In LTE-A with carrier aggregation (CA) it is possible to have 5 times this frequency bands.
 The latency (<100 ms) in the access network is reduced and the data throughput is increased (up to 320 Mbps).
 In LTE-A we have up to 3/1,5 Gbps transmission with CA and more MIMO antennas.
 Protocol stacks are simplified and protocol states are reduced.
 4 x MIMO antenna systems in downlink can be used.
 In LTE-A we use 8 x MIMO in downlink and 4 x MIMO in uplink.
 LTE-A is introducing Relay Nodes and CoMP transmission.
 It is evolving eSON, eHeNB, eMBMS.
 LTE-A will have the structure of heterogeneous networks and a new machine to machine communication is introduced.
 A new device to device communication is introduced especially for PWS.
 The CORE network is based on IP Multimedia Subsystem (IMS).
-LTE can work as a single network but is normally used together with GSM, UMTS and CDMA2000 networks.
+LTE and LTE-A can work as a single network but is normally used together with GSM, UMTS and CDMA2000 networks.
 The training will also show the discussions beyond LTE-Advanced.
 LTE is defined from 3GPP in Release 8/9, LTE-A is defined in Rel 10/11/12/13/14 and 15.

 The participants are familiar with telecommunication systems like GSM/UMTS.
 They will learn to understand the new LTE telecommunication network.
 From the physical level on the air interface up to the network design and the used protocols and messages.